Case study

 A rehearsal, not a video

-The design question wasn't "is VR cool."
-It was which medium teaches the two things that actually end scans: holding still, and the noise.
+We ran a randomized crossover pilot (n=14): every participant experienced both the VR simulator and the standard hospital training video in counterbalanced order, rating each.
+The design question was which medium teaches the two things that actually end scans: holding still, and the noise.

 Process & artifacts